allenai/anonymity-period/readme.md

 This repository contains code and data for the paper [Estimating the Causal Effect of Early ArXiving on Paper Acceptance](https://arxiv.org/abs/2306.13891) by Yanai Elazar, Jiayao Zhang, David Wadden, Bo Zhang, Noah A. Smith.

-## Tasks to do before making public

-- [ ] @jiayao explain how we get from the ICLR database to the `baby_iclr.csv` file.
-We should probably have a script to download the necessary data.
-- [ ] @jiayao update `requirements.txt` with versions of packages needed to run analysis
-- [ ] @dave explain how we get citation data, starting from `baby_iclr.csv`.
-As above, have scripts that do all the processing and put the data somewhere.
-- [ ] @all Write scripts that put all data in a `data` folder, and set all paths in notebooks to point there.
-Right now, the notebooks won't be runnable because the paths won't point to the right place.

 ## Setup

 ```bash